Grantee Directory

 Bottom Line

-To provide individualized campus-based counseling to low-income, first-generation students to help them graduate from college.
+To provide individualized, campus-based counseling to low-income, first-generation students to help them access and graduate from college.

 Bowery Residents' Committee